arthur-zhuk/support-agent/README.md

-# Support Agent - Order-Aware AI Support Widget
+# AI Knowledge Base Widget

-A B2B SaaS that converts your store's documentation and storefront data into an intelligent, order-aware support agent.
-Built with Next.js 16, AI SDK v6, and designed for marketplace distribution (Shopify App Store, Intercom App Store).
+A simple, powerful B2B SaaS that automatically ingests your documentation and creates an AI-powered support widget.
+No manual FAQ entry needed—just add URLs, sitemaps, or files and your AI assistant learns instantly.
+Built with Next.js 16, AI SDK v5, and designed for marketplace distribution (Shopify App Store, WooCommerce, and more).

 ## Features

-- **AI-Powered Support Agent**: Uses OpenAI GPT-4o with tool-calling to answer questions, check order status, process returns, and escalate to human agents
+- **🚀 Auto-Ingest Knowledge Base**: Automatically crawl and index your help docs, FAQs, and documentation from URLs, sitemaps, or files—no manual entry needed
-- **Knowledge Base RAG**: Ingest URLs, sitemaps, or files to build a searchable knowledge base with vector embeddings
+- **🎯 RAG-Based Accuracy**: Uses vector embeddings (pgvector) for precise, context-aware answers from your knowledge base
-- **Shopify Integration**: Connect your Shopify store to enable order lookup, returns, cancellations, and return label generation
+- **📝 Source Citations**: AI responses include source URLs so customers can verify information
-- **Intercom Integration**: Seamlessly escalate conversations to Intercom with full context
+- **💬 Embeddable Widget**: One-line script tag to embed an AI-powered support widget on any website
-- **Embeddable Widget**: Copy-paste script tag to embed the support agent on any website
+- **📊 Analytics Dashboard**: Track conversations, deflection rates, and cost estimates
-- **Analytics Dashboard**: Track conversations, deflections, escalations, and cost estimates
+- **🔄 Auto-Refresh**: Re-ingest knowledge bases with one click to keep content up-to-date

 ## Tech Stack